01 of 05

 Yet the burden of those busy schedules falls more squarely on the parents.
 In particular, the parent who works at home can often become the one responsible... for maintaining their children’s schedules and delivering people to their various activities.
 These parents can easily find themselves taking phone calls and checking emails between carpool stops or working late at night to catch up.
 Perhaps this is workable for some work-at-home parents, but in other households it will cause a strain.

-Either way, all families need to be conscious about how their family schedule comes to be and what the trade-offs are.
+Either way, all families need to be conscious of how their family schedule comes to be and what the trade-offs are.
 Telecommuters who are ensnared by a family schedule that demands too much of them are potentially putting their jobs, or at least telecommuting privileges, at risk.
 Home business owners may be cutting into their profitability.
 Yet, even those who can manage both the family and professional demands on their time should make informed choices when choosing kids’ activities.
 That sense of control you gain by knowing what conscious choices your family has made and why helps ease the stress of a very full schedule.Continue to 5 of 5 below.

 05 of 05